- Green Environment

 Two major power-hungry segments of the economy include:

 - Data center industry

 Traditionally, these energy hogs utilized the most energy of any other industry in the United States and generated the largest carbon footprint.
 Business owners are looking for options within these industries that are more eco-friendly.
-The goal is a reduction in carbon emissions.
+The goal is a reduction in carbon emissions with green IT.

 What to do?

 Many companies that utilize a great deal of travel are looking for ways to not only minimize their carbon footprint, but also reduce their expenses.